aejensen/computing-biostat-ucph/README.md

 **but** cox and markov must only be used through the slurm scheduler.

-In order to avoid that multiple users disturb each others computations and to ensure a fair allocation of our ressources, all computing tasks **have** to be started using the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).
+In order to avoid that multiple users disturb each others computations and to ensure a fair allocation of our ressources, all computing tasks on cox and markov **have** to be started using the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).

-Since the documentation is quite rich, we provide below the minimum level of examples.
+Since the documentation is quite rich, we provide below the minimum level of examples below.

+When you run jobs on cox and markov, the slurm scheduler will automatically parallelize across the servers (see examples below).
+If you an anarchy job on rao, you must write the parallelization yourself (e.g., using parallel:mclapply).

 Questions and help requests should be posed to those who have tried before.
 You can also get write access to this github repository and